Undergraduate Essay Tips & Strategies

 pool?
 With an impressive and unforgettable set of essays.

 Undergraduate applicants are required to submit several essays relating to their career objectives, life experiences and personal goals.
 For many students, they constitute the most important aspect of the application.
-While specific questions may vary among universities, the essays will require you to discuss:
+Although specific questions may vary among universities, the essays will usually require you to discuss:

-Competition for Ivy League programs is fierce, as they are the most prestigious in the world.
+Competition for Ivy League programs is fierce because they are the most prestigious schools in the world.
 Your personal statement carries more weight in the admissions process than you may realize.
 Perfect grade point averages and SAT scores are expected at this level, as are maturity and excellent communication skills.
-Your best chance to stand out in the crowd is by conveying the exceptional personal attributes that will make you a unique, well-rounded addition to the university.
+Your best chance to stand out in the crowd is by conveying the exceptional personal attributes that will make you a unique and well-rounded addition to the university.
 Ironically, applicants often minimize the importance of the essay and the personal interview.
 Yet they are your best opportunities to demonstrate your strengths outside the classroom.

-The essay is the only aspect of the admissions process in which money does not offer an advantage, as there are few resources available for its preparation.
-Wealthy students often take expensive preparatory classes for the SAT, ACT and TOEFL, gaining a competitive advantage in this area.
+The essay is the only aspect of the admissions process in which money does not offer an advantage, because there are few ways to prepare for it.
+Wealthy students often take expensive preparatory classes for the SAT, ACT and TOEFL, which gives them a competitive advantage in this area.
 Affluent students also have the benefit of attending expensive college-preparatory programs, which offer more electives and a more diverse educational experience.
-Yet the application essay is the same for everyone and effectively levels the playing field.
+Yet the application essay is the same for everyone and can level the playing field.
 It provides all applicants the same opportunity to demonstrate their personal strengths and unique contributions.